xenforo-ltd/docs/docs/devs/lets-build-an-add-on.md

 Now, admittedly, there's **a lot** going on here.
 Although it may look daunting, it's mostly just markup to display our featured threads in a reasonable style.
 There's a few things worth paying attention to, though.

 We start off the template with a condition that reads `<xf:if is="$featuredThreads is not empty">`.
-This is to chceck that the object returned by the finder actually contains featured thread records.
+This is to check that the object returned by the finder actually contains featured thread records.
 If it doesn't, then we display an appropriate message.

 If we do have some records, we need to loop through each to display it.
 For each record, we call a `macro`.
 Macros are reusable portions of template code which are self documenting (in that you see which arguments are supported) and maintain their own scope which cannot be polluted with the arguments in the template calling the macro; meaning that macros are only aware of the arguments that are explicitly passed in and the global `$xf` param.